alexandr-tichonov/SOC-Automation-Project/README.md

   <p><em>Figure 39: A screenshot showing the creation of a new workflow. </em></p>
 </div>

-A new workflow was created in Shuffle starting with a Webhook node called ```Wazuh_Alerts```.
+A new workflow was created in Shuffle, starting with a Webhook node called ```Wazuh_Alerts```.
 This webhook serves as the entry point through which Wazuh will forward its alerts.

 <div align="center" style="border: 2px solid #ccc; padding: 4px;">